Page Contents

 It’s most famous for the Isle of Wight randonee sportive, the annual circumnavigation of the island by bike (our guide to the route is here).
 But there are also lots of traffic-free cycle paths (many of which are navigable on a road bike), so it’s a great place to get the kids cycling.

 Cycle around the Isle of Wight, and you’ll find quiet, varied, signposted routes, a laid-back pace of life, and great places to stay and eat.
-More than half the Island is an area of Outstanding Natural Beauty, and almost 30 miles of the seashore is Heritage Coast.
+More than half the Island is under the protection of the National Landscape (formally known as the Area of Outstanding Natural Beauty or AONB), and is designated as a UNESCO Biosphere Reserve, and almost 30 miles of the seashore is a Heritage Coast.
 It’s also one of the few places you can see red squirrels in the wild.

 Below you’ll find our favourite Isle of Wight cycling routes for you to enjoy.
 And this is a little taster video to show you what to expect from the scenery (made by Epic Road Rides reader, Andy Allen):